devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## AWS IoT

 - AWS IoT Core is the central component of AWS IoT that provides the communication infrastructure for connecting IoT devices to the AWS cloud.
+Supports MQTT, MQTT over WSS, HTTPS and LoRaWAN.
+The data plane endpoints are specific to each AWS account and AWS Region (the Data-ATS).
 - AWS IoT Core Basic Ingest is specifically designed for high-volume data ingestion, allowing devices to publish messages directly to the AWS IoT Rules Engine without maintaining a persistent connection, which helps reduce overhead.
 - AWS IoT Device Management is a service that makes it easy to securely register, organize, monitor, and remotely manage IoT devices at scale throughout their lifecycle.
 You can use IoT Device Management to upload and view device information and configuration, organize your device inventory, monitor your fleet of devices, troubleshoot individual devices, and remotely manage devices deployed across many locations including updating device software over-the-air (OTA).
 - AWS IoT Defender is primarily used for security audit, alerting, and mitigation of IoT resources.